CdC-SI/ZAS-EAK-CopilotGPT/README.md

 ## How it works

 The ZAS/EAK CopilotGPT currently features:
 - **Question autosuggest**: High quality curated questions (from FAQ) are suggested in the chatbar based on the user input.
 Validated answers with sources are then returned in the chat.
-Autocomplete currently supports exact match, fuzzy match and semantic similarity match.
+Autocomplete currently supports:
+    - `exact match`
+    - `fuzzy match` (`levenstein match`, `trigram match`)
+    - `semantic similarity match`
 - **RAG**: When no known question/answer pairs are found through autosuggest, RAG is initiated.
 A semantic similarity search will match the most relevant indexed documents in a vector database and an LLM will generate an answer based on these documents, providing the source of the answer.
+- **Agentic RAG**: A query is analyzed and routed to a suitable agent (eg. `FAK-EAK` agent) which can execute specialized tools (eg. `calculate_reduction_rate_and_supplement`, `calculate_reference_age`, etc.) and execute agentic RAG:
+    - Ask followup questions
+    - Refine user query
+    - Expand search
+    - Perform multiple retrieval rounds
+    - Evaluate retrieval results

 ## Getting Started